MBTA ferry: Charlestown

+In 2019, discussion began about replacing the aging over 30 year old Charlestown ferries with new state of the art hybrid propulsion ferries, however this never materialized.
+Hornblower Cruises acquired BHC in late 2019 and rebranded it as City Cruises in 2021, with no change to MBTA ferry operations.
 F4 service was indefinitely suspended on March 17, 2020 due to reduced ridership during the COVID-19 pandemic.
 On June 22, 75% of weekday service was restored, though weekend service remained suspended.
 F4 service was again temporarily suspended from January 23 to May 21, 2021; weekday and weekend service resumed on May 22.

 East Boston

 Ferry service to East Boston began in 1832.
 The North Ferry (Battery Street to Border Street) ended in 1938 after the 1934 opening of the Sumner Tunnel; the BRB&L ferry (Rowes Wharf to Jeffries Point) ended in 1940, while the South Ferry (Sargent's Wharf to Lewis Wharf) lasted until 1952.
 City-run service ran from a new wharf at Lewis Street to Long Wharf from 1995 to 1997; it was discontinued due to extremely low ridership (an average of 1.3 passengers per trip) as the Blue Line provided a faster and more frequent service along the same corridor.

 In 2011, then-mayor Thomas Menino proposed ferry service between East Boston and Fan Pier on the South Boston Waterfront, a route without current direct transit service.
 In August 2012, the Federal Highway Administration awarded $1.28 million to the city for the purchase of two boats.
 In September 2012, the Boston Redevelopment Authority accepted the grant and agreed to rehabilitate the East Boston Marine Terminal for the ferries, which were then expected to begin operation in 2013.
 In August 2014, the MBTA opened bidding for providing the two boats for East Boston service.
 However, the grant was less than the actual cost of two boats, and plans for the service stalled.

-Service would not launch until September 2021, when ferries began running between Lewis Wharf and Fan Pier.
+A privately funded Lewis Wharf–Fan Pier route began operation in September 2021.
 Temporary Long Wharf–Lewis Wharf ferry service was run from April 25 to May 17, 2022, during a closure of the Blue Line tunnel for maintenance.
-A pilot program of seasonal peak-hour Long Wharf–Lewis Wharf service began on September 12, 2022, with 22 round trips on weekdays and 19 on weekends.
+A pilot program of seasonal Long Wharf–Lewis Wharf service began on September 12, 2022, with 22 round trips on weekdays and 19 on weekends.
+It continued in 2023 and 2024.